Vivek-04022001/documentation/plone.app.dexterity/advanced/custom-add-and-edit-forms.md

 This chapter describes how to use `z3c.form` to build custom forms.

 Until now, we have used Dexterity's default content add and edit forms, supplying form hints in our schemata to influence how the forms are built.
-For most types, that is all that's ever needed.
+For most types, that's all that's ever needed.
 In some cases, however, we want to build custom forms, or supply additional forms.

 Dexterity uses the [`z3c.form`](https://z3cform.readthedocs.io/en/latest/) library to build its forms, via the [`plone.z3cform`](https://pypi.org/project/plone.z3cform/) integration package.